Skip to main content

 • If you received this message, it means you need either the program's or professor's consent to take the course.
 Please contact your academic advisor for who to contact.

-• It is the student's responsibility to drop a class, withdraw from a class after the drop period is finished, or discontinue from the University to avoid receiving an F grade on his/her academic record for not completing the class requirements.
-Classes will not be dropped for lack of payment.
-Be sure to discontinue if you do not attend to avoid receiving an F grade for a class that you did not attend.
+It is the student's responsibility to drop a class, withdraw from a class after the drop period is finished, or discontinue from the University to avoid receiving an F grade on his/her academic record for not completing the class requirements.

 • It is the student's responsibility to ensure that their classes are dropped.
 If you have registered but decided not to take any classes, please see the Student Development Center to fill out a "Discontinuance" form.
 If you just want to drop one class, you can do it yourself online during the add/drop period, or have your professor sign an add/drop form which should be submitted to the registrar's office.
 It is the student's responsibility to check their schedule and make sure it is correct.